Pylons/pyramid/docs/tutorials/wiki/installation.rst

 Test and coverage cookiecutter defaults
 ---------------------------------------

-Cookiecutters include configuration defaults for ``py.test`` and test coverage.
+The Pyramid cookiecutter includes configuration defaults for ``py.test`` and test coverage.
 These configuration files are ``pytest.ini`` and ``.coveragerc``, located at the root of your package.
 Without these defaults, we would need to specify the path to the module on which we want to run tests and coverage.

 On Unix
 ^^^^^^^